 Research out of the University of Arizona even found that the chemical that makes oregano smell like a pizza could actually have sanitizing/anti-viral properties as well.
 The chemical, called carvacrol, is reported to have a unique way of breaking down the outershell of a virus, then allowing other antimicrobials to come in and attack effectively.
 This is particularly useful when it comes to fighting the vomit-inducing, common winter stomach bug known as norovirus.
 It’s a stubborn virus that isn’t killed by all sanitizers or cleaning agents, making its spread all the more common in places like cruise ships and hospitals.

-7.)
-Where to find it: You can find oregano oil in capsule form (such as Source Naturals, Nature’s Way, or Swanson Vitamins) or in liquid form (such as Mountain Rose Herbs or NOW Foods).
-Note: different brands have different concentrations of carvacrol, the active ingredient.
-Be sure to read labels.
+As for where you can find it, you can find oregano oil in capsule form (such as Source Naturals, Nature’s Way, or Swanson Vitamins) or in liquid form (such as NOW Foods).
+However, different brands have different concentrations of carvacrol, the active ingredient, so be sure to read labels.